Useful Information for your Tioman trip

 Check out our FAQ (Frequently Asked Questions) list below with useful information about Tioman Island or send an email for any questions you might still have.

-The season for Tioman Island starts on 1st February and ends by early November.
-Tioman is pretty much shut down over monsoon (Nov-Jan).
+The season for Tioman Island starts on 1st February and ends by late November.
+Tioman is pretty much shut down over monsoon (December and January).